mollie/api-documentation/source/reference/v2/organizations-api/create-organization.rst

 created the organization and granted you access, you will receive an *auth code* which you can then exchange for an **access token** which is valid for the app identified with the ``client_id`` parameter.

-The access token will have the scopes you requested granted to it.
-Using this access token, you can access the new organization with your app.
+The access token will have the :doc:`permissions </oauth/permissions>` you requested granted to it.
+Using this access token, you can access the new organization with your application.

 .. note::
    This API can only be used by Partners.
 If you want to become a partner of Mollie, please see our